nicklockwood/GLView/README.md

 Installation
 ---------------

-To use GLView, just drag the class files into your project and add the QuartzCore framework.
+To use GLView, just drag the class files into your project and add the QuartzCore and OpenGLES frameworks.
+If you are using the optional GZIP library then you will also need to add the libz.dylib.

 Classes